-Explore a range of advanced sexuality topics from a trauma-informed and strength-based perspective with Dr. Ruth Neustifter, a registered family therapist and assistant professor at the University of Guelph.
-During this 12-week online course, Dr. Neustifter will guide you through a series of therapeutic activities preparing you to work with a diverse client population.
+Explore a range of advanced sexuality topics from a trauma-informed and strength-based perspective.
+During this 12-week online course, you will be guided through a series of therapeutic activities preparing you to work with a diverse client population.
 You will finish this course with a customized toolkit of strategies tailored to your own, current, or future clients and patients.

 Today’s health and wellness professionals are often expected to be prepared for a wider range of sexual concerns than ever before.
 Sexual, Gender and Relationship Diversity: Tools for Health Professionals examines advanced topics in sexuality from systemic, sex-positive, strengths-based, and trauma-informed perspectives.
 Utilizing current research, foundational and current theories, and clinical and outreach literature, this course will explore a range of advanced topics with a focus on applied interventions and outreach techniques.

 Are you ready to assist clients with sexual needs that intersect with experiences of trauma, sexual and gender minority statuses, accessibility and other chronic health concerns, polyamory and other types of non-monogamy, kink and BDSM practices and more?